[Start investing] 5 Tips to Handle Market Volatility

 Chart 3: The performance of each asset class varies over time

 Don’t be passive in the face of market declines.
-When market sentiment is low, valuations tend to be driven down which provides investment opportunities (Chart 4).
+When market sentiment is low, valuations tend to be driven down which provides investment opportunities.
 In rising markets, people tend to invest as they chase returns, while in declining markets people tend to sell.
-When investors overreact to market conditions, they may miss out some of the best-performing days.
+When investors overreact to market conditions, they may miss out on some of the best-performing days.

 Though no one can predict market movements, the times when ‘everyone’ is overwhelmingly negative often turns out to be the best times to invest.

-Chart 5: Dollar-cost averaging helps smooth the effects of market movements
+Chart 5: Regular investing helps smooth out the effects and fear of market movements

 Related Insights